raymondkfcheung/lazy-dot/docs/pens/naginata-togi.md

 # Naginata Togi

 I bought Lanbitou 795 Black with a Naginata nib.
+It looks like a Parker IM, but with a hooded nib.
 Unfortunately, the writing experience is very poor, with a lot of skipping.
 The ink doesn't flow properly through the nib.
 I can only use it as a dip pen.
 Frustrating.

 I tried to find a similar pen from well-known brands such as Hongdian, [Jinhao](jinhao-pens.md), Majohn, or Wing Sung, but had no luck.
 Alternatively, I could just buy a nib, but since the price of a nib and a complete pen is quite similar, I decided to buy the pen.